datopian/ckanext-querytool/README.md

 On a freshly installed portal, with nothing but an admin user, you can run a `paster` command to populate the portal with test data found on the [STEPS Data](https://vital-stepsdata.org/) site.
 This includes the STEPS Survey organization, 9 datasets with 2 resources each, and 9 reports with multiple visualizations.

 Before creating a new release, this command should be run to verify that there are no compatibility issues.
-This could be especially critical if there any changes to the DB tables or structure.
+This could be especially critical if there are any changes to the DB tables or structure.

 To populate the portal, run: